mopidy/mopidy/docs/glossary.rst

     frontend
         A part of Mopidy *using* the :term:`core` API.
-Existing frontends include the :ref:`MPD server <ext-mpd>`, the MPRIS/D-Bus integration, the Last.fm scrobbler, and the :ref:`HTTP server <ext-http>`.
+Existing frontends include the MPD server, the MPRIS/D-Bus integration, the Last.fm scrobbler, and the :ref:`HTTP server <ext-http>`.
         See :ref:`frontend-api` for details.